mwarddev/showcase/README.md

 * As a logged user I would like to:
   * Be able to easily login to the site.
-  * Be able to see notifications of any unseen likes or comments made about my posts or comments.
+  * Be able to see notifications of any unseen likes or comments made about my posts.
   * Be able to see a list of the top posts on the home page rated by number of likes.
   * Be able to easily add a post with the following content:
     * A title
     * Art form
     * Image/s or video/s
     * A description of the content
-  * Be able to edit a post or comment.
+  * Be able to edit my posts.
   * Be able to view my profile page containing any posts I have created and resulting comments and likes/dislikes.
   * Be able to view and add comments on posts.
-  * Be able to comment on comments.
+  * Be able to edit my comment after submission.
   * Be able to like or dislike a post.
   * Be able to like or dislike a comment.
   * Be able to report a post or comment for inappropriate content.